Ran-n/m3di4/media/doc/tables.md

 It can be composed of [tracks](#track).

 ## Track
-Some [Files](#file) such as vídeos or audios have something called streams.
+Some [Files](#file) such as vídeos or audios have something called tracks.
 These are simply smaller components of whose combination results in the specific [File](#file) that contains them.

-For example, in a video [File](#file), some streams could be the video image, its sound, a embedded image and a subtitle track.
+For example, in a video [File](#file), some tracks could be the video image, its sound, a embedded image and a subtitle track.
-In the case of a standard audio [File](#file), it would have one single stream being the sound.
+In the case of a standard audio [File](#file), it would have one single track being the sound.

 ## Country
 Contains states/nations that currently exist or existed in the past.

-## Web
-Website that currently or formerly existed.

-This data could technically overlap with the one inside [Platform](#platform) or [ShareSite](#sharesite) since any of those can be websites, but this table is thought more as a information website related to [Media](#media) (like imdb or tmdb).

-It could be interesting to also link both [Group](#group) and [Issue](#issue) to this table aswell; but for now this is postponned since it can be deduced from the present arrangement.

 ## Encoder
 Information related to a [File](#file) creation.